 Introduction to Electric Kilns and Firing

 This class we will cover everything from how electric kilns work to how to properly load and program a kiln!
-In the first half of the class we will go over all the information you need to comfortably and effectively use an electric kiln for various kinds of firings, error messages and what they mean, and generally demystify the working of kilns.
-In part two we will do some hands on work loading both a bisque firing and a glaze firing so everyone gets a chance to see firsthand how best to load a kiln.
+In the first half of the class we will go over all the information you need to comfortably and effectively use an electric kiln for various kinds of firings, and generally demystify the working of kilns.
+In the afternoon we will be in the kiln room to practice programming kilns, how to properly load work, and talk about using wadding and kiln wash!

 Skill Level: Two (Beginner-Intermediate)